 If needed, we will help you find the treatment and support you need to help your loved one recover.
 We provide top-notch interventions to get your loved one into treatment.
 We call this “loving” the addict into recovery.
 We’ll also involve you in the treatment process so that you can work out family issues and be involved in after-care opportunities to allow your loved one the best chance of long-term recovery.

 No matter how far down it seems your child has sunk, there is hope.
 For those who complete all three levels of our treatment program, more than nine out of ten remain sober for at least one year after entering treatment.
 Whenever possible, we involve family members in the addict’s recovery process, so that everyone can begin to rebuild broken relationships.
-Our goal is to create a foundation upon which your child can live a happy, healthy, productive life.
+Our comprehensive continuum of care provides the industry’s most evidence-based treatment, with the latest proven modalities.
+Giving your son or daughter the greatest chance for the life that you dream of them having.
 We can help you navigate that terrain.

 Addicts destroy intimate relationships.
 They lie and steal.
 There may have been infidelity or abuse.
 You may have been asked to enable the addict’s poor behavior – to call in sick for him or make excuses.
 Your heart is broken because the person you once loved, once committed your life to in partnership, is only a shell of the person he used to be.
 You don’t know if you should stay in the relationship because you promised to support one another for “better or worse” or if it is time to leave.

 If you have chosen to stay in the relationship, at least for the time being, your role will be pivotal in your spouse’s recovery.
 Your spouse will depend upon you to be a source of encouragement and support.
 Though it will take time to rebuild the trust and rapport that was damaged by substance abuse, a new, healthier, strong relationship can rise from the ashes of addiction.